hendriks73/accurate-tempo/README.md

 4. Save all predictions as `.joblib` and `.jams` files
 5. Store the resulting models in the model directory

-For your convenience, this repository already contains [pre-trained models](./models/)
+For your convenience, this repository already contains [pre-trained models](./models/).

-To run the training/reporting locally, you can execute the script [training.py](./accuratetempo/training.py) or the command line script mentioned below with the following arguments:
+To run the training/reporting, you can execute the script [training.py](./accuratetempo/training.py) or the command line script mentioned below with the following arguments:

     --test annotations/ballroom.tsv \